This Discussion channel is currently closed.

 Default_avatar

-Carmen Huxley about 7 years ago
+Carmen Huxley over 7 years ago

 Did Jessica Schumer get paid to be the only citizen engaged in this bunk form of "citizen engagement"?